INFORMATION REQUIRED BEFORE COMMENCING USE OF THE DENAS/DiaDENS

 Minimum Energy Level

-When electrodes are applied to the skin, the patient will not experience any subjective sensations (pain, pricking).
+When electrodes are applied to the skin, the patient will not experience any subjective sensations (pain, tingling).
 This level is primarily used for operation under the Dosed mode and for treating children.

 Comfortable Energy Level